 Beauty by Design

-Stapleton’s inspiration comes from Denver’s historic neighborhoods.
+Stapleton’s inspiration comes from Aurora’s street patterns and Denver’s classic neighborhoods.
 In fact, the plan envisions Stapleton as Denver’s next great neighborhood.
-It extends Denver’s historic street pattern as well as its celebrated parks and open spaces.
-The result is a continuation of Denver’s rich urban fabric with trails and greenways linking homes, shops, schools and businesses in one diverse, walkable experience.
-In fact, everything you need is just a short walk or bike ride away in Stapleton.
+It extends the metro area’s historic street patterns as well as Denver’s rich history of parks, tree-lined streets, parkways and welcoming front porches.
+It’s essentially the continuation of Denver’s rich urban fabric with trails and greenways linking Denver shops, restaurants, great schools, Colorado business districts, and of course, energy-efficient, new homes.

+It all adds up to one diverse, walkable experience.
+In Stapleton, everything you need is just a short walk or bike ride away.
 Not a new idea, but a really good one.
-This is a community that’s people-focused rather than car-focused, much like what you find in small towns and urban boroughs throughout the world.
-Stapleton has become a refreshing alternative to the suburban model … a place where all kinds of homes and all kinds of people exist happily, synergistically, together.
+It’s a community that’s human-scaled rather than car-scaled, much like what you find in your favorite small towns and urban boroughs throughout the world.
+Stapleton has become a refreshing alternative to the suburban model … a place where all types of homes and all types of people exist happily, synergistically, together.

 Here, you’ll find authentic architecture, public art, summer concerts and markets, and a certain pride of place where homes stand tall and formally greet passersby.

 The cumulative effect of all this careful planning is sustainability – a fancy word for lasting value – and the feeling you get when you like something but you don’t know exactly why.
 It just feels right.
 Better.

 But maybe, when all is said and done, the most beautiful part of the Stapleton plan is the part that opens the door for something wonderful and spontaneous to happen.
 Like when the residents and businesses that call it home put their stamp on it.
 And that is precisely what is happening at Stapleton.
 Something greater than anyone could ever plan.

 See the homes at Stapleton!